CanBul/noisesuppression/README.md

 ```

-If you want to use the UI, after
+If you want to use the UI
 ```
 cd noisesuppression
 python run_api.py
 ```

-a flask development server should start.
+should start a flask development server.
 You can select noisy wav files from your computer and denoise them using the default Nsnet2 model.

 To denoise everyfile under data/noisy_data using fullsubnet and nsnet2 models: